 - A flat rate is simple; it won’t fluctuate based on usage and time.
 It always stays the same.

 - Time of use does fluctuate depending on when you use it.
 For example, a utility provider may charge more for residential clients in the mornings and evenings when most people are home and using the most electricity.
 Or, a commercial client may be charged a higher rate from 9 AM to 5 PM when office equipment is at its peak use.

-- “Real time” rates on smart meters are based on the actual time you use the electricity against the actual cost a utility spends at that same time to generate the electricity.
+- “Real-time” rates on smart meters are based on the actual time you use the electricity against the actual cost a utility spends at that same time to generate the electricity.

-Armed with basic knowledge you can better dissect your bill.
+Armed with the basic knowledge you can better dissect your bill.
 You may even find that you qualify for a lesser rate, such as a commercial or residential rate based on your usage patterns.
 Maybe you can adjust a high energy consuming piece of equipment to run at a cheaper time without impacting performance?
 Aim a strong light at your next big electric bill and see if there’s an opportunity to take power over your utility expenses.